AcroMedia/commerce_xls_import/README.txt

 The Commerce XLS Import module is a Drupal Commerce module that allows the import of Drupal Commerce Products from an XLS file.

+This module is meant to be used on sites built using Commerce Kickstart.

  * For a full description of the module, visit the project page: https://www.drupal.org/sandbox/cbanman/2504005